Holiday Overview

 Tempo By Hilton New York Times Square

-Day 21 - New York to UK
+Day 21 - Fly from New York

 Transfer from your hotel to the airport for your onward flight home.